ronste/xmlworkflow/Readme.md

 ### How to run conversion chains not based on docx documents

-If you run the recipes `xml-`, `html-`, `pagedjs-` or `weasyprint-` you may pass a filename as additional parameter.
-This allows to run these conversion steps on an existing xml or html file from a different source than the default docx file.
+By specifying a XML or HTML input file on the command line you can inject your own source file into a custom conversion chain.
 The following command e.g. performs an `xml -> html -> pdf` conversion without requiring a docx file:

-`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx html- Dummy_Article_Template.docx_SaxonHE.xml weasyprint-"`
+`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx xml-file='Dummy_Article_Template.docx_SaxonHE.xml' html- weasyprint-"`

 Please don't forget to put all dependent files into the media folder.